 - Although a small number of individual pieces from previous competition models may be reused, models must be a new representation of a future city and built from the bare baseboard up.

 - The total value of the materials used in the model, as well as those used in support of the presentation and special awards, (including color copying/printing, 3D printing, visual aids, costumes, and other demonstration aids) may not exceed $100 and must be reported on the Competition Expense form.

 - A completed City Model Identification Index Card must be submitted.
 This 4"x6" index card is used by the judges to identify your team's information.
 The card should include:

 - City name (must be same as the team name)

 - Names of the three presenting students, educator, and mentor

-For more on the City Model, download the Program Handbook from the Resources section.
+For the full list of rules and details on the City Model, download the Program Handbook from the Resources section.